maxrrv/nx-stencil/README.md

 This repo contains the code for reproducing two issues with the `@stencil/react-output-target` package in an NX workspace.

-## Issue 1: `@stencil/react-output-target` somehow passes populates form data if built with nx instead of lerna.
+## Issue 1: `@stencil/react-output-target` somehow populates form data if built with nx instead of lerna.

 1. Clone the repo.
 2. Run `npm ci`.